wondering-packet/learning-vault/Git/Exercises/README_updated.md

 Github Actions looks for workflow files under `.github/workflows` directory so we will be adding our CI workflow `ci.yml` file under this directory.

+`ci.yml` is explained in detail in *`.github/workflows/ci.yml` * under *Configuration Reference* section at the end.
+Refer to it before continuing if unfamiliar.
 ### How to enable CI in your repo

 1) Make sure `.github/workflows/ci.yml` file is present.